May 26, 2026

 • Letters of recommendation

 Certain PA programs present a pre-professional phase that allows high school graduates and students with partial college credits admission to PA programs without an undergraduate degree.
-The pre-professional phase lasts between four to six years and involves completing undergraduate coursework before entering the professional phase of training.
+The pre-professional phase lasts between four and six years and involves completing undergraduate coursework before entering the professional phase of training.

-PA School Prerequisites Courses
+PA School Prerequisite Courses

-The Physician Assistant Education Association (PAEA) provides a complete list of PA programs and their requirements for you to browse.
-It’s essential to know the PA prerequisite requirements of your target school ahead of time so you can structure your schedule accordingly.
-The following PA school prerequisite courses are typically required
+You need to know the PA prerequisite requirements of your target school ahead of time so you can build your application timeline accordingly.
+These are some common following PA school prerequisite courses:

 • Biochemistry